14 Top-Rated Things to Do in Steamboat Springs, CO

 By 2010, the museum had signed a 99-year lease with the city to permanently house the museum in the historic Rehder Building, where it sits today.
 To date it has presented more than 45 exhibitions to more than 150,000 visitors.

 The museum exhibits include paintings and photographs, watercolors, and quilts.
-It even has an education program that features a "Student Gallery" for children, and has a calendar of classes, workshops, and museum tours.
+It even has an education program that features a "Student Gallery" for children, as well as a calendar of classes, workshops, and museum tours.

 8. Listen to the Steamboat Symphony Orchestra